near/docs/docs/develop/node/kurtosis/running-localnet-with-kurtosis.md

 ![Local dApp build](/docs/assets/kurtosis/local-dapp-build.png)

+> **Tip:** If you run into any problems getting to the frontend, try clearing your browser's local storage.
+If you've used the guest-book before, your browser might think you're still logged in with your testnet account and it will throw an error saying it can't find that account on localnet.

 If we now navigate to the local port that the app was deployed to (in my case it was `http://localhost:1234`), we should be greeted by the guest-book landing page as shown below:

 ![Local Guest Book Landing Page](/docs/assets/kurtosis/local-guest-book-landing.png)